ggarcia209/tgpl_xkcd/README.md

 *** Performance ***

 Building the index from scratch (~2160 JSON files, ~22,000 terms, ~2160 data structs as of 6/15/19) uses ~30MB RAM, ~10% (avg) of a 2.7 GHz Intel Core i7 processor, and takes about 2-3 minutes to complete.
-Viewing and searching the complete datasets is near instantaneous and takes ~1-3 seconds to return data.
+Viewing and searching the complete datasets is near instantaneous and takes < 1 seconds to return data for the largest result sets.
 Performance data gathered from the MacOS Activity Monitor.

 *** Other Limitations ***
 * Subsequent executions panic if first execution fails to log Index.